gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Sorry," Noxy said, hastily taking off the lid.
 "It's honey."

-"Well then it should be in a jar marked honey," Nangyal said acidly, grabbing it from the tray and spooning as much into his tea as Noxy would use in a week.
+"Well then it should be in a jar marked honey," Nangyal said acidly, snatching it from the tray and spooning as much into his tea as Noxy would use in a week.
-Oblivious to the other *tralpa*'s annoyed expression, he continued, "And you---we're not about to start swinging swords, so take that mask off."
+Oblivious to the other *tralpa*'s annoyed expression, he continued, "You see what I have to deal with here?
+And you---take that mask off.  we're not about to start swinging swords."

 "My apologies, honored," Private Thokmay said, his voice slightly muffled by the mask in question.
 "Orders."